neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/12-deployment.md

 Note

-While the contract can no longer be invoked and the storage is not immediately accessible, all of the past invocations still exist on the blockchain.
+While the contract can no longer be invoked and the storage is not accessible, all of the past invocations still exist on the blockchain.
 The storage can still be accessed by replaying the blockchain from the beginning up until the point it was destroyed.

 :::

+---

 ## Deploying to a Public Network